-The proposed bill amends the Code of Alabama 1975 to strengthen the legal framework surrounding terrorist threats and enhance school safety.
-It introduces a definition for "credible threat," which is a knowing and willful statement or conduct that instills fear for safety.
-The bill revises penalties for making terrorist threats, classifying first-degree threats as a Class B felony and second-degree threats as a Class A misdemeanor, escalating to a Class D felony under certain conditions.
-It mandates that public school principals notify law enforcement immediately if a student's conduct warrants charges and imposes a minimum one-year suspension for students charged with such offenses.
-The bill also expands the definition of property to include hospitals and nursing homes and simplifies the legal standard for prosecution by removing certain criteria previously required to establish a threat.
+The bill amends the Code of Alabama 1975 to strengthen the legal framework surrounding terrorist threats and enhance school discipline policies.
+It introduces a new definition of a "credible threat," which is a knowing and willful statement or conduct that instills fear for safety.
+The penalties for making terrorist threats are revised, with first-degree threats classified as a Class B felony and second-degree threats as a Class A misdemeanor, escalating to a Class D felony under certain conditions.
+Public school principals are mandated to notify law enforcement immediately if a student is suspected of making such threats, and students charged with these offenses will face a minimum one-year suspension.
+The bill also expands the definition of protected property to include hospitals and nursing homes and revises the criteria for determining credible threats by removing the requirement for an objective evaluation.

 Statutes affected: Introduced: 13A-10-240, 13A-10-241, 13A-10-242, 16-1-24